minzzelo/cs2101ug/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

 :bulb: **Tip:** Parameters can be specified in any order.
-If the command specifies `q/QUESTION a/ANSWER`, you can specify it as `a/ANSWER q/QUESTION` as well
+If the command specifies `q/QUESTION a/ANSWER`, you can specify it as `a/ANSWER q/QUESTION` as well.
 </div>

 <div style="page-break-after: always;"></div>